Risalamande: Use in Christmas tradition

 Simple rice pudding (risengrød) can be served all year in Denmark, but is also often seen as a Christmas dish.
 It is served hot and topped with cinnamon and butter, often along with malt beer (hvidtøl).

 Some families make a large batch of rice pudding for dinner on December 23 (lillejuleaften meaning 'Little Christmas Eve') and keep a part of it for preparing risalamande as a dessert after the big Christmas dinner.
 Others eat hot rice pudding as part of the Christmas dinner, usually as a starter and more rarely as a dessert.
 This is often regarded as an older tradition than the risalamande.

 According to tradition, hot rice pudding is also the dish eaten by nisser, the Christmas elfs, which is common in other Nordic countries too.
 As such, children may put out a bowl of rice pudding, and if eaten (possibly by a cat, or more often, the parents), it will demonstrate the existence of the nisse.
 This usage is derived from the ancient belief in house spirits.

 On Christmas Eve, a whole almond is added to the dessert, and the person who finds it wins a small prize such as a marzipan pig, a chocolate heart or a small board game.
 The finder may conceal their discovery as long as possible, so that the rest of the partygoers are forced to eat the entire dish of risalamande, even after they have already devoured a large Christmas dinner.

 In Sweden, Finland, and Norway

-In Sweden, this dish is called ris à la Malta, which is a corruption of the Danish name.
+In Sweden, this dish is called ris à la Malta.
 Typically it is made of chilled leftover rice pudding, whipped cream, sugar and vanilla, with or without almonds.
 By tradition, the person finding a hidden almond in the dessert is expected to get married before the next Christmas.
 A variety containing diced oranges is called apelsinris.
 The dish is mostly served with either a smooth cordial, jam or semi-thawed frozen berries.